2018-19 Upper School Parent/Student Handbook

-Students are NOT permitted to have televisions larger than 31 inches, refrigerators or electrical appliances such as air conditioners, sun lamps, halogen lamps, electric blankets, room heaters, popcorn poppers, hot pots or hot plates.
+Students are NOT permitted to have televisions larger than 31 inches, refrigerators or electrical appliances such as air conditioners, sun lamps, halogen lamps, electric blankets, room heaters, popcorn poppers, hot pots or hot plates and electric kettles.
 Animals and pets of any kind, including fish, are NOT permitted in dorm rooms.
 Irons, provided by the school, are to be used ONLY in designated places.
 Violations of these regulations result in confiscation of the banned item.
 Violations are also cause for disciplinary actions and possible monetary fines.
 Containers which contain or once contained alcoholic beverages, tobacco or drugs are expressly prohibited.
 Posters which depict or glamorize alcohol, drugs, or tobacco products or which are considered sexually inappropriate are forbidden.

 We strongly discourage families from sending television and video game consoles with their student until after they have fully acclimated to the academic rigor of Wyoming Seminary.